 Currently, contrail offers solutions with Smart NICs from Netronome and Mellanox.
 At the time of writing of this book, a solution based out of Intel PAC N3000 smart NIC support was being worked on.

+<<< The below section looks out of flow >>>

 Kernel vRouter dataplane

 vRouter agent is fitted with two interfaces: